-Port Colborne, ON (Feb.
-10, 2021) - Port Colborne residents are reminded to take steps to prevent frozen pipes as temperatures drop below zero.
-The City has already received phone calls from residents who are experiencing frozen plumbing and expect that many more properties could be affected over the next few days.
+Port Colborne, ON (Jan.
+13, 2022) - Port Colborne residents are reminded to take steps to prevent frozen pipes as temperatures drop below zero.
+The city has already received phone calls from residents who are experiencing frozen plumbing and expect that many more properties could be affected this winter.

-To avoid frozen water pipes in your home, consider the following suggestions:
+To avoid frozen water pipes in your home, consider the following:

-- Open kitchen, bathroom, and laundry cabinet doors to allow warm air to circulate around plumbing - Outdoor faucets are the first to freeze.
-Disconnect, drain, and shut off any outdoor hoses and faucets. - Insulate pipes most prone to freezing, especially near outside walls and in crawl spaces, attic, and garage, with a pipe sleeve - If your pipes are prone to freezing, consider contacting a plumber for advice on how best to protect your home - Leave a tap open enough for a pencil-thin stream of flowing water, so there is some movement of water in pipes that might be vulnerable to freezing - Keep garage doors closed if there are water supply lines in the garage
+- Open kitchen, bathroom, and laundry cabinet doors to allow warm air to circulate around plumbing. - Outdoor faucets are the first to freeze.
+Disconnect, drain, and shut off any outdoor hoses and faucets. - Insulate pipes most prone to freezing, especially near outside walls and in crawl spaces, attic, and garage, with a pipe sleeve. - If your pipes are prone to freezing, consider contacting a plumber for advice on how best to protect your home. - Leave a tap open enough for a pencil-thin stream of flowing water, so there is some movement of water in pipes that might be vulnerable to freezing. - Keep garage doors closed if there are water supply lines in the garage.